 Materials In Paintings (MIP): An interdisciplinary dataset for perception, art history, and computer vision

-The doi above is for this specific version of this dataset, which is currently the latest.
+The DOI displayed above is for this specific version of this dataset, which is currently the latest.
 Newer versions may be published in the future.
 For a link that will always point to the latest version, please use

-doi: 10.4121/13679200
+DOI: 10.4121/13679200

 Datacite citation style: